pranavgaikwad/enhancements/enhancements/progress-reporting/README.md

 ## Update in CR Status field for progress reporting

 All _Phase_ of miration would be broken down to 3 to 4 high level stages that would be useful to give user a better idea about what is the progress of current migration.
 This could be implemented by introducing anothor attribute _Stage_ in `status` field of _MigMigration_ CR.
-This new field could hold values like `Initial`, `Backup`, `Restore` etc, pertaining to the stages that migration is in.
+This new field could hold values like `Initial`, `PVBackup`,`ResourceBackup`, `Restore`, `Cleaning` etc, pertaining to the stages that migration is in.
 This would be more user friedly than what currently is getting displayed, as there are many _Phase_ about which user would not generally care.

 ```
 apiVersion: migration.openshift.io/v1alpha1